dignfei/openR1/README.md

 # reproduction of DeepSeek R1 Zero

-openr1 is a reproduction of [DeepSeek R1 Zero](https://github.com/deepseek-ai/DeepSeek-R1) in gsm8k .
+A fully open reproduction of DeepSeek-R1.

 Through RL, the base LM develops self-verification and search abilities all on its own